 How are Legal Stages decided?

-Legal stages will always fall into three categories: A neutral/starter stage which is always played in the first game, a counter-pick stage which is chosen after the first game of a set that give slight advantages to certain characters, and banned stages which, cannot be chosen at all for various reasons.
+Legal stages will always fall into three categories: A neutral/starter stage that’s always played in the first game, a counter-pick stage that’s chosen after the first game of a set that gives slight advantages to certain characters, and banned stages that can’t be chosen at all for various reasons.

 Legal Stages could also change over time to accommodate for external factors, such as a character being too overpowered on a particular stage.
 Meta Knight’s rise in Brawl is one example of this, where players banned any stages where he had too high of an advantage.

-Honestly, the Smash Ultimate competitive scene is still in its infancy so when it comes to deciding on which stages are legal for competitive play, everything is still up in the air.
+Honestly, the Smash Ultimate competitive scene argues with itself when deciding on which stages are legal for competitive play.

 - Final Destination